bentley-historical-library/bhl_rmw_docs/preliminary_procedures.md

 - You can take more than one photo per item if necessary to capture all important information about the media (e.g., one photo of the removable media, one of the front of its carrier, one of its back, etc.), but ensure that the first image you take is "representative," i.e., that it could be used as a thumbnail in an access system.

 - Make sure the camera is level and adjust when necessary.
-Try to move the camera as little as possible since this will impact the accuracy of Python auto-cropping settings.
+Try to move the camera as little as possible since this will impact the accuracy of Python cropping settings.

 - To minimize glare, make sure the front flap of the light box is down.